HomeLatest NewsCyber SecurityModi govt to offer PhD scholarships in cybersecurity to Asia-Pacific candidates

 Advertisement

-The spectrum of topics covered included setting up sectoral CSIRTS, Nation State exploits, vulnerabilities of block chain, secure communication in industrial internet, cyber crime in financial technology ecosystem, building a sharing economy, machine learning, malicious behaviour in encrypted traffic, security and Artificial Intelligence.
+The spectrum of topics covered included setting up sectoral CSIRTS, Nation State exploits, vulnerabilities of block chain, secure communication in industrial internet, cyber crime in technology ecosystem, building a sharing economy, machine learning, malicious behaviour in encrypted traffic, and Artificial Intelligence.

 Get the day's headlines from Tech Observer straight in your inbox